dataunity/public-space/resources.md

 # Reusing our work

 You can download our work from the [GitHub repository for the project](https://github.com/dataunity/public-space).
 The [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) (Geographic Information System) [Shapefiles](https://en.wikipedia.org/wiki/Shapefile) can be found in [this directory](https://github.com/dataunity/public-space/tree/gh-pages/gis/shapefiles).

+There is also a QGIS file will all the layers in [here](https://github.com/dataunity/public-space/tree/gh-pages/gis).